David Testo opened the box.

 We love and accept.
 God changes.

-This story was published in the Summer 2012 issue of Sports Spectrum magazine.
-Stephen Copeland is a staff writer and columnist at Sports Spectrum magazine.
+This column was published in the Summer 2012 issue of Sports Spectrum magazine.
 His column tackles sports and faith from another angle, whether it’s humorous, personal or controversial.
 Follow him on Twitter-@steve_copeland or email him at email@example.com.